csgillespie/efficientR/main.md

 Some packages contain vignettes.
 These are pieces of ['long-form' documentation](http://r-pkgs.had.co.nz/vignettes.html) that allow package authors to go into detail explaining how the package works [@Wickham_2015].
 In general they are high quality.
 Because they can be used to illustrate real world use cases, vignettes can be the best way to understand functions in the context of broader explanations and longer examples than are provided in function help pages.
 Although many packages lack vignettes, they deserve a sub-section of their own because they can boost the efficiency with which package functions are used, in an integrated workflow.

 <div class="rmdnote">
 <p>If you are frustrated because a certain package lacks a vignette, you can create one.
 This can be a great way of learning about and consolidating your knowledge of a package.
 To create a vignette, first download the source code of a package and then use <code>devtools::use_vignette()</code>.
 To add a vignette to the <strong>efficient</strong> package used in this book, for example, you could clone the repo, e.g. using the command <code>git clone git@github.com:csgillespie/efficient</code>.
-Once you have opened the repo as a project, e.g. in RStudio, you could create a vignette called &quot;efficient-learning&quot; with the following command: <code>use_vignette(&quot;efficient-learning&quot;)</code>.</p>
+Once you have opened the repo as a project, e.g. in RStudio, you could create a vignette called “efficient-learning” with the following command: <code>use_vignette(&quot;efficient-learning&quot;)</code>.</p>
 </div>

 To browse any vignettes associated with a particular package, we can use the handy function `browseVignettes()`: